nixos-asia/website/en/hm-tutorial.md

 # Home Manager Tutorial

 In the [[nix-first|previous tutorial]], we learned how to use `nix` commands ad-hoc.
-In this tutorial, we will learn how to manage our user environment *declaratively* using [Home Manager](https://github.com/nix-community/home-manager).
+We even installed packages with `nix profile install`.
+But there's a better way.

+**The problem with imperative installs**: If you run `nix profile install nixpkgs#cowsay` today and set up a new machine tomorrow, you'll have to remember every package you installed.
+Your environment isn't reproducible.

+**The declarative approach**: With [Home Manager](https://github.com/nix-community/home-manager), you describe your entire environment in a configuration file.
+Want to set up a new machine?
+Just copy your config and run one command.
+Everything is reproducible and version-controlled.

 We will build a configuration from scratch that provides a modern terminal experience, including:
 - **Git**: Version control with aliases and smart defaults.